-SCHARP will provide sites with a Microsoft Excel PTID-Name Linkage file and site staff will maintain this document, which will be used to link a participant's name with her assigned PTID.
-For study purposes, the act of MTN-037 PTID assignment is defined as completion of an entry on the MTN-037 PTID-Name Linkage Log for a given participant.
+SCHARP will provide the site with a Microsoft Excel PTID-Name Linkage file and site staff will maintain this document, which will be used to link a participant's name with his or her assigned PTID.
+For study purposes, the act of MTN-033 PTID assignment is defined as completion of an entry on the MTN-033 PTID-Name Linkage Log for a given participant.

-The MTN-037 PTIDs are nine digits, and formatted as "XXXYYYYYZ".
+The MTN-033 PTIDs are nine digits, and formatted as "XXXYYYYYZ".
 The PTID consists of three parts: the site number (XXX), the participant number (YYYYY), and a numerical check digit (Z).
 The check digit (Z) is a number generated by SCHARP within the participant number, and helps ensure that the correct PTID is recorded/entered.